rlue/ryanlue.com/_posts/2017-08-24-rails-render.md

 #### Rendering views from other controllers

 The usage outlined above only works for view templates that belong to the originating controller.
-To render view from other controllers, pass the `:template` option instead:
+You can also render views from other controllers by passing the `:template` option instead:

 ```ruby
 render template: 'authors/new'
 ```

+although I’d be hard-pressed to think of a scenario where this is a good idea.

 #### Implications for `flash`